Maria Taylor and ESPN part ways after leaked audio controversy

 "So thankful to (ESPN Chairman Jimmy Pitaro) and all of my great teammates and friends at the SEC Network, College GameDay, Women's and Men's college basketball, and the NBA Countdown family — the people who believed in me, encouraged me, pushed me, and lifted me up," Taylor said.
 "Words are inadequate to express my boundless appreciation, and I hope to make them proud."

 The NBA Finals broadcast on Tuesday evening was Taylor's last assignment with the network, the announcement said.
-Taylor spent seven years with the network.
+The 34-year-old host spent seven years with the network.

 Earlier this month, ESPN benched Nichols from reporting on the sideline of this year's NBA Finals matchup between the Milwaukee Bucks and Phoenix Suns.
 In the leaked recording, Nichols, who is White, criticized ESPN for choosing Taylor to report on the sidelines of last year's championship series.